tbicr/django-pg-zero-downtime-migrations/README.md

 | `ROW SHARE`     | `SELECT FOR UPDATE`          | `ACCESS EXCLUSIVE`, `EXCLUSIVE`                                 | `ALTER TABLE`, `DROP INDEX`                 |
 | `ROW EXCLUSIVE` | `INSERT`, `UPDATE`, `DELETE` | `ACCESS EXCLUSIVE`, `EXCLUSIVE`, `SHARE ROW EXCLUSIVE`, `SHARE` | `ALTER TABLE`, `DROP INDEX`, `CREATE INDEX` |

-So you can find that all django schema changes for exist table conflicts with business logic, but fortunately we can
+So you can find that all django schema changes for exist table conflicts with business logic, but fortunately they are safe or has safe alternative in general.

 ## Operations FIFO waiting